nsrr/chat-documentation/pages/manuals/laboratory-for-clinical-biomedical-research/4-02-06-venipuncture-procedure.md

 * 17. Clean up the venipuncture area (if necessary).
 Dispose of needle and tubing in the appropriate biohazard needle sharps containers.
 Comple the Phlebotomy Form
-* 18. Bring the filled blood collection tubes to the processing area, keeping th EDTA tube on ice and the Serum tube at room temperature.
+* 18. Bring the filled blood collection tubes to the processing area, keeping the EDTA tube on ice and the Serum tube at room temperature.